 In her work Britta Wrede has focused on understanding and modelling multimodal interaction strategies in human-agent interaction by applying and developing theoretical accounts on pragmatics in establishing mutual understanding especially in children.
 This entails the use of multimodal communication channels such as facial expressions or eye gaze which are also important for adult users in everyday learning situations such as work assistance systems.
 Britta Wrede’s research on developing assistive systems for therapy and diagnostic support is based on the hypothesis that assistance needs to be embedded in social interaction.

-Britta Wrede is co-editor of the German Journal of Artificial Intelligence (Künstliche Intelligenz).
-She is or has been Principal Investigator in several EU projects (CODEFROR, ITALK, RobotDoc, Humavips) and national projects funded by DFG (CRC 673 Alignment in Communication), DLR (Sozirob – The Robot as Fitness Coach), DAAD ( DAAD Thematic Network on Intelligent Systems) and BMBF (KogniHome, DESIRE – Deutsche Service Robotik Initiative).
+Britta Wrede is member of the DFG Senate committee for Graduate Schools.
+She is co-editor of the German Journal of Artificial Intelligence (Künstliche Intelligenz) and associate editor of the International Journal of Robotics Research (IJRR).
+She is or has been Principal Investigator in several EU projects (CODEFROR, ITALK, RobotDoc, Humavips) and national projects funded by DFG (EXC 277 Cognitive Interaction Technology (CITEC), TRR 318 Constructing Explainability, CRC 673 Alignment in Communication), DLR (Sozirob – The Robot as Fitness Coach), DAAD ( DAAD Thematic Network on Intelligent Systems) and BMBF (KogniHome, DESIRE – Deutsche Service Robotik Initiative).